Carnival in Belgium is steeped in history and folklore, with several celebrations dating more than 500 years, such as

 Every year floats, bands and extravagantly costumed revelers fill the streets and dance to welcome carnaval in Belgium, reflecting various historic practices of engaging in frolic before the penitential season of Lent begins.

 Traditionally, carnival in Belgium stems from pagan traditions to expel winter spirits and encourage spring, although it became tied to the Christian period of Lent around the turn of the 6th century.
 Unlike their neighbors whose Dutch carnival celebrations finish before Ash Wednesday, the starting day of Lent, the Belgian carnival season extends until mid-Lent in March.

 It is also a great time to indulge in carnival regional specialties, such as the sweet meringue Baisers de Malmedy, Pets-de-nonne (‘nun’s fart’) of fried choux-pastry, or the cream-filled doughnuts Boules de Berlin.
-You can read more about the top Belgian desserts and top Belgian foods.
+You can read more about the best Belgian desserts and Belgian foods.